by Nicole Berardoni M.D, Paul Lynch M.D, and Tory McJunkin M.D

 Therefore it is very important to monitor a patient on abortive therapy because if overusing their medications, their headaches may become refractory to the preventive therapy causing their attacks to be more frequent and severe.

 Medications and techniques that are considered preventive therapies are directed at reducing the frequency and severity of the attacks.
 Unfortunately, most of these medications are not able to terminate an acute episode, so they are typically used in conjunction with abortive therapies during an attack.

 - Antiseizure medications

-- Cardiovascular drugs (Beta blockers, Calcium channel blockers)
+- Cardiovascular drugs (beta blockers or calcium channel blockers)

-By treating both aspects, the physical and the mental, then the quality of life and symptom management may improve (2007 Frediani F).
+By treating both aspects, the physical and the mental, the quality of life and symptom management may improve.
 Treatment for these disorders can be through medication or behavioral therapy.

 An extremely important aspect to treating headaches is through behavioral interventions and modifications.

 Behavioral modifications, including biofeedback training, mind and body relaxation (yoga, acupuncture, and massage), and cognitive behavior therapy, have been identified as successful treatments for migraine headache.